-- 6 refers to diamond sizes larger than 3 stones per carat
+- 6 refers to diamond sizes larger than three stones per carat

 - 7 refers to 3 stones to 7 stones per carat

-- 8 refers to sizes smaller than 7 stones per carat.
+- 8 refers to sizes smaller than seven stones per carat.

 The Third Character Of IADC PDC Bit Classification

-As a general rule, large PDC cutters sizes (19mm to 25mm) are more aggressive than small cutters.
+Generally, large PDC cutters sizes (19mm to 25mm) are more aggressive than small cutters.
 However, they may increase torque fluctuations.
-Smaller PDC cutters sizes (8mm, 10mm, 13mm and 16mm) have been shown to drill at higher ROP than large cutters in certain applications.
-One such application is limestone for example. (refer to PDC Drilling Bit Design Article for more information)
+Smaller PDC cutters (8mm, 10mm, 13mm, and 16mm) have been shown to drill at higher ROP than large cutters in specific applications.
+One such application is limestone, for example. (refer to PDC Drilling Bit Design Article for more information)

-Additionally, small cutters produce smaller cuttings while large cutters produce larger cuttings.
+Small cutters also produce smaller cuttings, while large cutters produce larger ones.
 Large cuttings may cause problems with hole cleaning if the drilling fluid cannot carry the cuttings up.